swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 }
 ```

-An invocation of a protocol member on an existential value implies the capability to represent the type of that member outside its protocol context.
-Today, the sole means to representing the dynamic `Self` type of an existential value is type erasure — the substitution of `Self` with a representable supertype, like `P`.
+Accessing a member on an existential value requires the ability to spell the type of that member outside its protocol context.
+Today, the one means to representing the dynamic `Self` type of an existential value is type erasure — the substitution of `Self` with a representable supertype, like `P`.
 On the other hand, type erasure is safe to perform only in [covariant](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)) position.
-For example, calling `foo` on a value of type `P` is safe with its covariant `Self` result type erased to `P`, whereas acting similarly with the contravariant `Self` parameter type in `bar` would expose the opportunity to pass in an argument of non-matching type; hence the condition.
+For example, calling `foo` on a value of type `P` with its covariant `Self` result type-erased to `P` is safe, whereas allowing one to pass a type-erased value to `bar` would expose the opportunity to pass in an argument of non-matching type.

-Nonetheless, unlike requirements, protocol extension members cannot afford to retroactively jeopardize the existential availability of the protocol.
-To handle these, the restriction is forced to take on a more reasonable, on-demand and spot-on manifestation in the form of a member invocation failure:
+In contrast to requirements, protocol extension members cannot afford to retroactively jeopardize the existential availability of the entire protocol.
+This is when the second condition shows its true colors, with the restriction forced to take on a more reasonable, on-demand manifestation in the form of a member access failure:

 ```swift
 protocol P {}